Facing the Music: The Uncertain Future of the Orange County School of the Arts

 The disgruntled partners: Orange County School of the Arts (OCSA) and the Santa Ana Unified School District (SAUSD).
 Their fight could bring down the curtain on one of Southern California's most popular — yet highly controversial — charter schools.

-There’s no question OCSA (pronounced OH-sha) — a charter school funded with $20 million in tax-payer dollars and bolstered by another $7 million from parents — has been a success by many measures.
+There's no question OCSA (pronounced OH-sha) — a charter school funded with about $20 million in taxpayer dollars and bolstered by another $7 million or so from parents — has been a success by many measures.

 The school boasts a high graduation rate and an alumni roster filled with Hollywood celebrities and working artists.
 The criticisms come down to who has access to that education and who has been shut out.

-Until this year, the school’s highly-coveted slots were tied in large part to competitive auditions, focused on talent in the field the student wanted to focus.
+Until this year, the school's highly coveted slots were tied in large part to competitive auditions.

 OCSA's founder and its passionate supporters say that's what makes the campus special.